phpList/phplist-plugin-restapi-core/restapi/docs/README.md

 ### Access permission

-Allowable API calls are defined in `whitelist.php`.
+Allowable API calls are defined in `/whitelist.php`.
 Both sets of actions (e.g. subscriber-related calls), and also individual calls (e.g. delete
     subscriber) may be white or blacklisted.